Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 # Getting Started with Horizon for Data Governance in Snowflake
 <!-- ------------------------ -->
 ## Overview
-Duration: 1
+Duration: 3

 Horizon is a suite of native Snowflake features that allow people easily find, understand, and trust data.
 In this lab you'll learn how Horizon ensures people have reliable and trustworthy data to make confident, data-driven decisions while ensuring observability and security of data assets.

 In this expert-led, hands-on lab, you will follow a step-by-step guide utilizing a provided sample database of synthetic customer orders.
 Using this example data, you will learn how Horizon can monitor and provide visibility into your data within Snowflake.
 We will examine Horizon features from three different personas within Snowflake
  - a Data Engineer monitoring pipelines
  - a Data Governor monitoring and masking PII
- - a finally an IT Administrator
+ - a Data Governor Admin auditing access and lineage

 ### - What You’ll Learn
 - How to protect sensitive data using Snowflake's role-based masking policies